Ghostwritten/harpoon/README.md

 ---

-**Harpoon** - Precision targeting for container image management challenges 🎯
+**Harpoon** - Modern container image management with precision and efficiency 🎯